Meghan Markle and Prince Harry expecting a baby in the spring

 The infant will be the Prince of Wales's fourth grandchild and be a cousin of the Duke and Duchess of Cambridge's three children, Prince George, Princess Charlotte and Prince Louis.

+The baby will not be a prince or a princess unless the Queen steps in to issue a Letters Patent ahead of the birth.

-A son would be known as Earl of Dumbarton - because a first son of a duke is allowed to use one of his father's other lesser titles as a courtesy title.
+Otherwise a son would be known as Earl of Dumbarton - because a first son of a duke is allowed to use one of his father's other lesser titles as a courtesy title.

 Harry was also made the Earl of Dumbarton on the morning of his wedding, as well as being given a dukedom.

-A daughter would be Lady Mountbatten-Windsor.
+Both Harry and Meghan have spoken openly about wanting to start a family.

+The topic cropped up in their engagement interview, with Harry, saying: "Hopefully we'll start a family in the near future."

 The Duchess of Sussex may follow her sister-in-law's lead and give birth at the private Lindo Wing in St Mary's Hospital, Paddington, where the Duchess of Cambridge had three successful deliveries.

 Prince Harry was born there in 1984 and it is close to Kensington Palace and well practiced at dealing with royal births, and the publicity surrounding them.

 The couple could apply for their child to have dual US-UK citizenship.
 Meghan is planning to become a British citizen - but it is not known whether she will hold dual nationality, and at present is still a US citizen.